penguinmenac3/leanai/docs/deeptech/data/transformer.md

 The last transformer must output a tuple of feature of type NetworkInput (namedtuple) and label of type NetworkOutput (namedtuple) for babilim to be able to pass it to the neural network.

+This function gets the data from the previous transformer or dataset as input and should output the data again.

+* **args**: The input data.
+* **returns**: The output data.

 ---
 ### *def* **version**(*self*)